malloryjoy/myBod/README.md

 3. Create the random() function to generate the workout.

-4. Create a list of wellness tips.

-5. Create the random() function to generate the workout tip for the day.

-6. Create the function to call both random generators.
+4. Create the function to call both random generators.

-7. Add the onclick function to call the function created in step 6 when the "Work Me Out" button is pressed.
+5. Add the onclick function to call the function created in step 6 when the "Work Me Out" button is pressed.

-8. Create a landing page to house the application.
+6. Create a landing page to house the application.

+7. Modify the onclick function to display the workout results in a pop up.